jfpoilpret/fast-arduino-lib/README.md

 Limitations
 ===========

-As of 07.08.2022 (future version 1.9), FastArduino prevents usage of dynamic allocation (`new` and `delete`) because it is bad for AVR MCU with such limited amount of SRAM, as it may lead to heap fragmentation and ultimately program crash.
+As of version 1.9, FastArduino prevents usage of dynamic allocation (`new` and `delete`) because it is bad for AVR MCU with such limited amount of SRAM, as it may lead to heap fragmentation and ultimately program crash.

-FastArduino has always encouraged static allocation only throughout its API and implementation.
+FastArduino has always encouraged static allocation only, throughout its API and implementation.

 Allowing dynamic allocation would have undesirable effects on classes with virtual methods: they should also define a virtual destructor, which has an impact on generated code and data (vtable) size.
 Hence, we have decided to not define virtual destructors in such FastArduino classes, and prevent overall dynamic allocation to avoid virtual destructors.